Risks & Opportunities

 The consequences of climate change are the main long-term risk for Umicore.

-Umicore has conducted climate-related risk analyses with the support of external providers ERM and PwC.
+Umicore has conducted climate-related risk analysis.
 Scenarios were chosen for relevance to Umicore and to represent the entire spectrum of possible future worlds, from Paris-aligned, through business as usual, to strongly increased physical risks.
 Short term is defined as until 2025, medium term until 2030 and long term after 2030.

 The climate and environmental risks from a regulatory or operational point of view remained the same.